paralect/ship/doc/docs/api/using-events.md

 # Using events

-We are using events to keep our systems simple and use the full power of denormalized data in MongoDB [https://www.mongodb.com/blog/post/6-rules-of-thumb-for-mongodb-schema-design-part-2].
-Denormalization is a database optimization technique in which we add redundant data to one or more tables.
+We are using events to keep our systems simple and use the [full power of denormalized data in MongoDB.](https://www.mongodb.com/blog/post/6-rules-of-thumb-for-mongodb-schema-design-part-2) Denormalization is a database optimization technique in which we add redundant data to one or more tables.
 It can help us avoid costly joins in a database.
 You can find a simple example of this technique below.

 ![Denormalization](/img/denormalization.png)